 Film and Sheet Thickness Measurement Solutions

-In film and sheet extrusion, profile consistency is everything.
-A gauge that’s too thick wastes resin, while thin spots risk product failure.
-Our non-contact film and sheet thickness measurement systems and web tension control solutions give you real-time visibility from die to winder, helping you reduce waste, improve flatness, and deliver a consistent product every time.
+In film and sheet extrusion, thickness profile consistency directly affects product quality and material usage.
+A film gauge that runs too thick wastes resin, while thin areas can cause product failure.
+Non-contact film and sheet thickness measurement systems (web gauging systems) combined with web tension control provide real-time visibility from die to winder, helping manufacturers control thickness profile, reduce scrap, and maintain flatness across the web.

 Gauge Advisor is the official sales partner for Scantech and FMS to deliver precision measurement and tension control solutions for film and sheet production.
 Our systems provide real-time thickness, basis-weight, and density control along with closed-loop tension feedback for stable, high-quality extrusion and coating processes.